jrbart/checkpoint/README.md

 The check_point database consists of these tables:

-checks - each row contains the check service to be monitored, the target (URL) that is running that service, and a link to the contact that should be alerted if the service fails.
-Currently the only service that can be monitored is HTTP(S), and will succeed or fail based on the URL responding without error when sent a GET request.
-Other services, GREEN and RED, are present for testing and will always succeed or fail.
-Future services could include ICMP ping, port checking, and even searching an HTTP response for a given regex.
+checks - each row contains a service probe to be monitored, the target (URL) that is running that service, and a link to the contact that should be alerted if the probe fails.
+Currently the only probe that can be monitored is HTTP(S), and will succeed or fail based on the URL responding without error when sent a GET request.
+Other probes, GREEN and RED, are present for testing and will always succeed or fail.
+Future probes could include ICMP ping, port checking, and even searching an HTTP response for a given regex.

 contacts - each row gives a short name to the contact, a field for a description (or person's name), and the details to be used to send an alert (currently not used).

-The monitoring service consists of Watchers, Alarms, and Alerts.
+The monitoring service consists of Watchers, Alarms, and Notify.

-A Watcher is a dedicated process that will run a given check and possibly set an alarm if the check fails.
+A Watcher is a dedicated process that will run a given check and possibly set an alarm if the probe fails.
 The Watcher will then sleep for a specified time and repeat.

-An Alarm is set when a check fails the first time.
-It will run the same check but at a faster pace.
-If the alarm fails three times in a row, it will send an Alert to the contact for the check.
-If the alarm succeeds even once, it stops without sending an Alert.
+An Alarm is set when a probe fails the first time.
+It will run the same probe but at a faster pace.
+If the alarm fails three times in a row, it will send a Notify to the contact for the check.
+If the alarm succeeds even once, it stops without sending an Notify.

-Currently the only Alert that is supported is to trigger a Graphql endpoint.
-It is only run once, but is implemented as a Task so that any processing can be offloaded from the Alarm, and to make it modular to drop in multiple types of Alerts like using chatbots, text paging, email, etc.
+Currently the only Notify that is supported is to trigger a Graphql endpoint.
+It is only run once, but is implemented as a Task so that any processing can be offloaded from the Alarm, and to make it modular to drop in multiple types of Notify like using chatbots, text paging, email, etc.

 ## How to Use CheckPoint